44 Gorgeous Grey Gemstones & Crystals with Photos

 grey Smithsonite

 Grey smithsonite is a zinc carbonate mineral that often exhibits a soft grey colour.
-It's appreciated for its calming and soothing energy, promoting emotional healing.
+It's appreciated for its calming, soothing energy, which promotes emotional healing.

 Grey spinels are also known as Gahnite (photo by Rob Lavinsky, iRocks.com – CC-BY-SA-3.0)